• Skip to primary navigation

 Mixing & kneading by mixer

-• On slow speed, add wet ingredients (milk, condensed milk, egg) in dry ingredients and mix until cohesive dough starts to form.
-Approximately 30 seconds to 1 minute.
-Use rubber spatula to scrape any flour still sticks on the sides of the bowl if necessary.
+• On slow speed, add wet ingredients (milk, condensed milk, egg) to dry ingredients and mix until cohesive dough starts to form—approximately 30 seconds to 1 minute.
+Use a rubber spatula to scrape any flour that sticks on the bowl's sides if necessary.

 • Increase the speed to medium, then add softened butter one piece at a time.
 Make sure each piece is fully incorporated before adding the next.
-Then continue to mix the dough until it is smooth, elastic and pulls completely from the sides of the bowl.
+Then continue to mix the dough until it is smooth, elastic, and pulls entirely from the sides of the bowl.

 Extra kneading by hands

 • Transfer the dough to a lightly floured surface (about 1tbsp is enough).
-Start kneading the dough by hand to form a rough ball by gentle picking the edge of the dough that’s farthest away from you toward the middle.
-Then gently pressing the dough down and away from you with the heel of your hand.
+Start kneading the dough by hand to form a rough ball by gently picking the edge of the dough that’s farthest away from you toward the middle.
+Then gently press the dough down and away from you with the heel of your hand.

 First proof

 • Put the smooth, round ball of dough (seam side down) in a lightly greased large mixing bowl.
-Cover tightly and let the dough rise double in size, approximately 1.5 to 2 hours.
-This proofing time is a standard used for most of bread/dinner rolls recipe.
+Cover tightly and let the dough double in size, approximately 1.5 to 2 hours.
+This proofing time is a standard for most bread/dinner rolls recipes.

 Shaping

-• Firmly pressing the dough into a square or rectangle with your hands and with the help of rolling pin.
-Just make sure the length of the dough is fit within the length of your chosen baking pan.
+• Firmly press the dough into a square or rectangle with your hands and with the help of a rolling pin.
+Make sure the dough's length fits within the size of your chosen baking pan.

 Second proof